Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: Abstract

 \section{Abstract}

-To attain the targeted data rates of next generation (5G) cellular networks requires dense deployment of small cells in addition to macro cells which provide wide coverage.
-Dynamic radio resource management (RRM) is crucial to the success of such heterogeneous networks due to much more pronounced traffic and interference variations in small cells.
-This work proposes a framework for spectrum management organized according to two timescales, which includes 1) centralized optimization on a second/minute timescale corresponding to typical durations of user sessions, and 2) distributed spectrum allocation on a millisecond timescale corresponding to typical latency requirements.
-The dual-timescale allocation is formulated as an optimization problem in the slower timescale with consideration of (distributed) opportunistic scheduling on the faster timescale.
-We consider both fixed and fully flexible user association.
-Iterative algorithms are developed to solve these optimization problems efficiently for a small cluster of cells.
-Simulation results demonstrate advantages of the dual-timescale RRM framework.
+To attain the targeted data rates of next generation cellular networks requires dense deployment of small cells in addition to macro cells which provide wide coverage.
+Dynamic radio resource management is crucial to the success of such heterogeneous networks due to much more pronounced traffic and interference variations in small cells.
+This work proposes a framework for spectrum management organized according to two timescales, which include 1) centralized optimization on a moderate timescale corresponding to typical durations of user sessions (several seconds to minutes in today's networks), and 2) distributed spectrum allocation on a fast timescale corresponding to typical latency requirements (a few milliseconds).
+An optimization problem is formulated to allocate resources on the slower timescale with consideration of (distributed) opportunistic scheduling on the faster timescale.
+Both fixed and fully flexible user association schemes are considered.
+Iterative algorithms are developed to solve these optimization problems efficiently for a cluster of cells with guaranteed convergence.
+Simulation results demonstrate advantages of the proposed framework and algorithms.